[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • “Simplicity is the ultimate sophistication”

-Based on Claude Code’s practice, a mature Agent requires a three-layer memory system:
+Based on Claude Code practice, a mature agent needs a three-layer memory system:

 1